FMajdali/Disaster-Response-Pipelines/README.md

       For example
         `python train_classifier.py DisasterResponse.db classifier.pkl`

-2. Run your web app: `python run.py`
+2. Run your web app: `python run.py`, the path having the run.py script should also contain the folder templates so app could work proprly